WSUReuther/SuperManual/docs/03_shared/03_02_events.md

 The instructions below can be used both for creating and editing event records.

-Note that for Processing New, Processing In Progress, and Processed, often the event can simply be edited to a different event type rather than creating a brand-new event.
+!!! note "For Processing New, Processing In Progress, and Processed, often the event can simply be edited to a different event type rather than creating a brand-new event."

 The following table shows the possible combination of events in any single ArchivesSpace record (indicated with an x):